Nick Sanderson: Musical career

 In 1998, he also played for the Jesus and Mary Chain on their album Munki, and for Jim Reid's Freeheat, in addition to writing "Male Wife" with William Reid on Lazycame's album Yawn! in 2000.

 Personal life

 Sanderson was married to the Gun Club's Japanese bassist, Romi Mori, with whom he had a son, Syd.

 After Earl Brutus's commercial failure, Sanderson got a job as an engine driver on the Brighton to London line.

-He died in 2008 after a battle with lung cancer.
+He died of lung cancer in 2008.
 A tribute concert was held in his remembrance.